 Q. Will getting a COVID-19 vaccination help prevent me from getting seriously ill with the virus?

 A. Yes!
-The Pfizer-BioNTech, Moderna, and Johnson and Johnson vaccines were all highly effective against getting severe COVID-19.
+The Pfizer-BioNTech, Moderna, and Johnson & Johnson vaccines are all highly effective against getting severe illness from COVID-19.

 And, if you’re around people who are at increased risk for becoming seriously ill from COVID-19, getting yourself vaccinated may help protect them as well.

 After Receiving the Vaccine